Nuggets vs. Suns: Betting Trends, Record ATS, Home/Road Splits

 Additional Suns Insights & Trends

-- Phoenix is 5-5 against the spread and 7-3 overall in its last 10 games.
+- Phoenix has a 4-6 record against the spread while finishing 6-4 overall over its last 10 games.

-- The Suns have gone over the total in seven of their past 10 contests.
+- The Suns have hit the over in seven of their past 10 games.

 Nuggets vs. Suns Betting Splits